-LookDev or Look Development nodes are composite nodes that allow you to quickly achieve specific geological formations out of simple shapes with minimum effort.
-You can even achieve complete, sophisticated environments from simple shapes with these specialized nodes.
+LookDev, or Look Development, nodes are composite nodes that allow you to quickly achieve specific geological formations from simple shapes with minimum effort.
+You can even create complete, sophisticated environments from simple shapes with these specialized nodes.

 Fast Look Development

 Usually, procedural artists must rely on trial and error to come up with techniques to shape terrains for specific "looks".
 For example, a realistic stratified mesa formation in Gaea would require anywhere between 12 to 20 nodes.
 However, the Stacks LookDev node can create that exact look by itself.

 LookDev nodes use composite algorithms that attain an extra level of quality and detail, not directly possible by using a set of nodes.